mlabuda2/nf-tower-docs/docs/git/overview.md

 4. Select "BitBucket" as the **Provider**.

 5. Enter your **Username** and **Password**.
-Refer to the [BitBucket documentation](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) to learn how to create a BitBucket App password.

-6. Enter the **Repository base URL** for which the credentials should be applied (optional).
+6. Enter the **Repository base URL** (optional).
 This option can be used to apply the provided credentials to a specific repository, e.g. `https://bitbucket.org/seqeralabs`.

 ### AWS CodeCommit

-To connect to a private [AWS CodeCommit](https://aws.amazon.com/codecommit/) repository:
+To connect to a private AWS CodeCommit repository, refer to the [AWS documentation](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-identity-based-access-control.html) to learn more about IAM permissions for CodeCommit.
+Then, supply the IAM account access key and secret key to create a credential in Tower using these steps:

-1. Navigate to the **Credentials** tab, or select **Your credentials** from the navbar if you are using your personal workspace.
+1. Navigate to the **Credentials** tab.
+If you are using your personal workspace, select **Your credentials** from the user icon menu (top right).

 2. Select **Add Credentials**.